 -- 2. Emphasizing recognition and avoidance of actions and situations that are particular problems to one another

 -- 3. Identifying situations and topics where positive interactions have the most potential for being valued by both Janet and Alan.

 For Janet and Alan, the common goal of reestablishing a friendship would be too remote to provide realistic day to day hope and motivation.
 Think of your Janet and Alan.
 What realistic, achievable goals might be appropriate to establish during the fourth step in the direct intervention stage?

-On this track, we have discussed steps three and four of the direct intervention stage.
+In this section, we have discussed steps three and four of the direct intervention stage.
 These steps are meeting jointly and identifying common goals.

-On the next track, we will discuss steps five and six of the direct intervention stage.
+In the next section, we will discuss steps five and six of the direct intervention stage.
 These steps are agreeing upon actions and conditions, and reevaluating goals regularly.

 What are steps three and four of the direct intervention stage?